-The last couple of nights brought some hard frosts to Wellfield, accelerating the process of leaf senescence in the herbaceous layer.
-Hostas showing color a few days ago, a sure sign senescence is well under way, begin to droop quickly as frost crystals rip through cell structures.
+The last few nights brought some hard frosts to Wellfield, accelerating the process of leaf senescence in the herbaceous layer.
+Hostas, which were showing color a few days ago, (a sure sign senescence is well under way) begin to droop quickly as frost crystals rip through cell structures.

-The question becomes what should I cut down and when (I wrote an article a year ago on this topic in broader terms).
+The question becomes what should I cut down and when (I wrote an article previously on this topic in broader terms).
 The temptation might be to clear cut the whole bed and be done with it, however there are a number of plants you will want to leave standing.

 Josh Steffen, Horticulture and Facilities Manager